openstax/cnx-varnish/README.md

 # CNX Varnish Container

-This provides a Docker Container for CNX's Varnish Cache server.
-It can be configured using environment variables
+This provides a Docker Containers for CNX's Varnish Cache servers.
+It can be configured using environment variables.

+This projects contains multiple containers.
+See sub-readme files in directories of this project for details.

 ## Usage